 Role of Advocates

-Any student Complainant or Respondent may have an advocate with them at a hearing or other student conduct meeting.
+Any student complainant or respondent may have an advocate with them at a preliminary briefing, formal hearing or other pre hearing meeting.
 An advocate can be:

 - A member of the University community (student, staff or faculty member)